EEF Putting Evidence To Work Report [SLT Summary]

 Then the SATs gradually changed.
 The calculation paper had already been done away with; next to go was the mental Maths test, replaced by the arithmetic test.
 And the reasoning tests appeared to begin to assess how pupils were doing on the 2014 curriculum ahead of schedule.
 The two new reasoning papers were perceived by many to be more difficult than before.

 And so, up and down the land, Maths leaders and teachers have been making changes to the way the subject is taught in their schools.
-Even 4 years on, new resources and ideas are being implemented in the name of improving Maths teaching and learning.
+Even 4 years on, new resources and teaching strategies are being implemented in the name of improving Maths teaching and learning.

 Change is one of the things that teachers resent the most.
 We just want to be allowed to get on with the job, and for any new initiatives to have time to embed.
 Making changes to how things are done in schools is not an easy task.